 And One More Thing…

-You can never have too much language immersion in your life.
+You can never have too much French immersion learning in your life.

 So to get some home immersion along with that real-life experience, give FluentU a try.